-Theresa Romualdez is a Junior in the COL ('19).
-She is currently on the pre-med track and is double majoring in English and Psychology, with a minor in Cognitive Science.
+Theresa Romualdez is a Senior in the COL ('19).
+She is double majoring in English and Psychology, with a minor in Cognitive Science.
 At the Women's Center, she updates and works on the Website, helps plan Women's History Month, and enjoys working on the blog.
 She hopes to focus on learning more about gender violence, and issues of intersectionality, particularly surrounding race and mental health.
-Theresa is co-President of the Club Boxing team and an RA in Harbin.
-When she does find free time, she enjoys art, writing, running, and eating.
+Theresa is co-Captain of the Club Boxing team and when she does find free time, she enjoys art, writing, running, and eating.

 Vanessa Phillips, Undergraduate Assistant

-Vanessa Phillips is a Junior in the MSB (’19).
+Vanessa Phillips is a Senior in the MSB (’19).
 Vanessa plans on being a Marketing major with a minor in Korean.
 She originally began as a volunteer, helping with creating marketing content and blog posts for the Center.
 Vanessa is especially invested in discussions concerning women as leaders in the workplace, how feminism is defined today, and reproductive rights.
 She is also now a WAGE (Women Advancing Gender Equity) Fellow with the Center.
 Vanessa's on campus family is Club Boxing and she enjoys talking about her undying love of Ben & Jerry's ice cream.
 She's your girl for restaurant, Netflix, and travel recommendations.